moccalotto/kaos/_brainstorms/ever-dungeon.md

 As with metal, magic is heavily used to create wood from bone.

 #### Fuel

 Most wood found in The Dungeon is used to craft items, furniture, etc. Certain inedible monster parts are sometimes dried out and turned into "charcoal" to be used as fuel.
-Also a number of monsters have fat, blubber and oil deposits that can be used as fuel.
+Also a number of monsters have fat, blubber, and oil deposits that can be used as fuel.

 Some other-worldly monsters such as fire elementals and salamanders can be harnessed as sources of heat.